Facilities

 Simpson Park

-Simpson Park, which includes the Gorman Children’s Fishing Area, is located on North Main Street, about 1/10th of a mile from the Center.
-The park has a handicapped accessible fishing dock and picnic area and an easy walking perimeter trail.
+Simpson Park, which includes the Gorman Children’s Fishing Dock, is located on North Main Street, about 1/10th of a mile from the Center.
+The park has a handicapped-accessible fishing dock, an easy walking perimeter trail and is home to the GSC’s Natural Garden.

 Simpson Park.jpg